TheoreticalAstrophysicsGroup/TheoreticalAstrophysicsGroup.github.io/README.md

 ## Contact form

-The contact form sends an email to `astro.ccs.tsukuba@gmail.com`, to which the webadmin has access to.
+The contact form sends an email to `astro.ccs.tsukuba@gmail.com`, to which the webadmin has access.

 ## Calendar